 At the right hand of God

 Paul tells us in Romans 8:34, that Jesus is at the right hand of God.
-Jesus being seated at the right hand of God means that He has the highest place of honour possible.
-The letter of Ephesians, chapter 1:21-23 states that Jesus was raised from the dead by God, then seated at the right hand in the heavenly places, far above all rule and authority and that God put all things under his feet.
+Jesus being seated at the right hand of God means that He has the highest place of honor possible.
+The letter of Ephesians states that Jesus was raised from the dead by God, then seated at the right hand in the heavenly places, far above all rule and authority and that God put all things under his feet (Ephesians 1:21-23).
 Reading these verses, there is no doubt at all about where Jesus is and whether or not He is in charge.

 In the book of Acts, an episode is recorded where Jesus is actually seen being at the right hand of God.
 When Stephen, one of the seven men who were chosen to help look after the church, was stoned, he saw Jesus standing at the right hand of God (Acts 7:55).